Beginner’s guide to troubleshooting MEV on Flashbots

 Only pay when you win

 One of the key features of the Flashbots infra is the ability to only pay the miner bribe if your original transaction was successful.
 Which is music to the ears of beginner frontrunners whose bots have been failing and racking up gas expenses.
-Therefore to take advantage of this you should code your bots to move away from the traditional transaction fee payment concept and adopt coinbase payments. i.e. submiting 0-gas-price transactions for the initial transaction (arb, liquidation, frontrun…etc) followed by on-chain logic to release the bribe to the miner via block.coinbase.transfer()
+Therefore to take advantage of this you should code your bots to move away from the traditional transaction fee payment concept and adopt coinbase payments. i.e. submiting 0-gas-price transactions for the initial transaction (arb, liquidation, frontrun…etc) followed by on-chain logic to release the bribe to the miner via block.coinbase.transfer() if the initial transaction was successful.

 Transaction Ordering